luxe/unilang/README.md

 ## The structure of language
 Many programming languages represent their syntatic input as a tree.
-Other languages like lisp and its dialects represent input as a list.
+Other languages like lisp and its derivations represent input as a list.
-Unilang uses a specifically composed abstract data types.
+Unilang uses a specifically composed set of abstract data types.

 ## Guiding Principles